 - Transactions in Tennessee involving policies lawfully solicited, written and delivered outside of Tennessee covering only subjects of insurance not resident, located or expressly to be performed in Tennessee at the time of issuance or covering property in the course of transportation by land, air or water, to, from or through Tennessee and including any preparation or storage incidental thereto, and which transactions are subsequent to the issuance of such policies.

 - Contracts of insurance issued to an industrial insured or directly procured by citizens of this state.

-- Agents/Industrial Insureds are liable for premium and/or surplus lines tax for 1 and 2 above.
+- Agents/Industrial Insureds/direct procurement are liable for premium and/or surplus lines tax for 1 and 2 above.

 Other Comments or Requirements: